I need human help to enter verification code (office hours only)

 6 - 8 p.m. | Community Dinner & Celebration (IP)

 This is our congregational Simchat Torah Service, where we rejoice in completing the annual Torah Cycle and beginning anew.
-Check back for updated information and to RSVP.
+RSVP here by October 9!

 10:30 a.m. | Service & Yizkor (IP)(Z)